S-reyapandey/Blog-mern/README.md

 ## Features

-**User Management :** Users can register, log in, and manage their profiles.
+-**User Management :** Users can register, log in, and manage their profiles.
-**Blog Management :**
+-**Blog Management :**
     -Admins can create, edit, and delete blog posts.
     -Users can like and comment on posts.
-**Content Categories :** Supports multiple content categories like travel, food, and technology.
+-**Content Categories :** Supports multiple content categories like travel, food, and technology.
-**Responsive Design :** The application is fully responsive and works on all devices.
+-**Responsive Design :** The application is fully responsive and works on all devices.